1 – Introduction

 The only way to resolve these geological and climatic mysteries is to accept what Genesis says about the Flood cataclysm.
 And then it becomes easy.
 Anyway, that is a big subject, but for the interested reader, more information is available in posts 2A-D and 3A-D from the Retrieving Our Lost Heritage series of posts.

 And it is the same in these mysteries regarding the cosmos.
 The natural laws and processes operating today are inadequate to explain the supernatural work that was going on during the Creation week.
-It would be like saying that a flashlight created itself by its own ability to convert electricity into light when in reality it takes an outside agency, a knowledgeable manufacturer, to make a flashlight.
+It would be like to explain how a flashlight might create itself by its own ability to convert electricity into light when in reality it takes an outside agency, a knowledgeable manufacturer, to make a flashlight.

 Although modern thinkers have tried to explain it away, there is no getting away from the fact that the realm of the supernatural exists, that only a supernatural Supreme Being could have brought this earthly realm and its inhabitants into existence.